pepstock-org/Charba-Wiki/docs/Plugins.md

 These are the steps:

- 1. take the java script plugin and store in your project into a resource folder
+ 1. take the java script plugin and store in your project in a resource folder
  1. create a GWT [ClientBundle](http://www.gwtproject.org/doc/latest/DevGuideClientBundle.html) to get the java script plugin as GWT [TextResource](http://www.gwtproject.org/doc/latest/DevGuideClientBundle.html#TextResource)
  1. use **Charba** [Injector](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/Injector.html) to inject the plugin.
 It's **IMPORTANT** to inject [Chart.JS](http://www.chartjs.org/) before the plugin because usually the plugin registers itself and therefore [Chart.JS](http://www.chartjs.org/) must be available
  1. Create a java script object, with some properties to configure the plugin (see [above](#options))